Magoosh will update this post as more information becomes available.

 If your exam is not suspended, you are able to bring in and wear a mask, hands should be washed upon arrival, test report forms will be received by mail, and IELTS partners are offering free support material for affected test takers.

 As of April 2, 2020, ETS is offering the TOEFL iBT Special Home Edition test.
 This TOEFL exam that is identical to the TOEFL iBT that you’d encounter at a testing center, but that can be taken at home using ProcturU.
+On Sept.
+23, 2020, ETS announced that the exam will remain available through most of the world until the end of the year, and also indicated that they hope to “extend that date further” until “the situation returns to normality.”
+In other words, it looks like the TOEFL Home Edition will be available for the foseeable future.

 This at-home test is available everywhere except Mainland China and Iran.
 Note that China and Iran have reopened some of their traditional TOEFL test centers, and that China also offers the TOEFL ITP Plus as an alternative exam.
 Find out if you’re eligible to take the at-home TOEFL.
 If you are, you can register with ETS here.